 People on a metabolic confusion diet plan will often diet in cycles, and these cycles can last anywhere from a week to a month.
 For example, some dieters will follow a week-long 5:2 intermittent fasting cycle that involves designating two days per week as low calorie days with five days eating normally.
 Others follow a two-week cycle that involves 11 days of lower calorie intake followed by three high calorie days.
 In a month-long cycle, dieters may have three weeks of low calorie days and one week of high calorie days.
 For the study mentioned above, participants following a metabolic confusion, or calorie shifting, diet plan did three phases of two-week cycles: 11 days of calorie restriction (which included four meals per day and four hours of fasting between meals) followed by three days of increased calorie consumption.

-The amount of calories consumed on high calorie days and low calorie days varies by person; however, dipping below 1,200 calories on low calorie days can lead to an increase of health risks or malnourishment (especially if those 1,200 calories come from foods that aren’t nutrient dense).
+The amount of calories consumed on high calorie days and low calorie days varies by person.
+Dipping below 1,200 calories on low calorie days can lead to an increase of health risks or malnourishment, especially if those 1,200 calories come from foods that aren’t nutrient dense.
 That’s why it’s important to consult your doctor before starting a metabolic confusion diet.
-Under your doctor’s supervision, you can safely find a weekly calorie range that works best for you and your body, as the last thing you want to do is send your body into starvation mode.
+Under your doctor or registered dietitian's supervision, you can safely find a weekly calorie range that works best for you and your body.
+The last thing you want to do is send your body into starvation mode.
 If you cut the number of calories you consume drastically for long enough, your body slows your metabolism — the opposite goal of metabolic confusion.

 Shifting calories isn’t the only way to “confuse” the metabolism: Instead of calorie cycling, some dieters opt to cycle carb intake.
 For this metabolic confusion strategy, dieters will vary their calorie intake by limiting their carb intake on certain days.
 They then eat normally on the other days.
 An example of a typical carb cycling eating plan is one day of moderate carb intake (consuming between 100 grams and 125 grams of carbs) followed by four days of low carb intake (consuming less than 50 grams of carbs) followed by one day of high carb intake (consuming between 200 grams and 225 grams of carbs).
 Again, the amount of carbs consumed and cycle length varies by person, but general rules are 1) Do not have back-to-back high carb days.
 If you have a high carb day, the next day should be a low carb day.
 2) The majority of the days of the week should be low carb days.